whatsmate/whatsmate.github.io/_posts/2016-09-08-send-telegram-python.md

 To send a Telegram message from a Python script, do this:

 1. Copy the following source code to your Python script.  <script src="https://gist.github.com/whatsmate/1a0e56084403c86adef2683d7a137577.js"></script>
+2. Customize the TODO lines:
+   * Specify your gateway instance ID on line 6.
+   * Specify your client ID and secret on lines 7 and 8.
-2. Specify your recipient's number on line 10.
+   * Specify your target recipient on line 11.
+Remember to include the country code.
-3. Specify your message on line 11.
+   * Specify your message on line 12.
-5. Install the `Requests` library because the sample script depends on it: `pip install requests`
+3. Install the `Requests` library because the sample script depends on it: `pip install requests`
-6. Make your script executable: `chmod 755 send-telegram.py`
+4. Make your script executable: `chmod 755 send-telegram.py`
-7. Run the script to see the result: `./send-telegram.py`
+5. Run the script to see the result: `./send-telegram.py`

 You will need a trial account to call the above API.
 Go [sign up](https://www.whatsmate.net/telegram-gateway-api.html) now.